I stumbled on this interesting post about User-Centric Language (UCL): https://goo.gl/uz9421

 - the investment product names, it is a matter of fact that this is a very complex topic for users without a financial background (eg hedge funds)

-- the legacy with the English words, very often some words are not properly translated to the actual user mother tongue.
+- the legacy English words, very often, some words are not properly translated to the actual user’s mother tongue.
 This could be a severe issue especially when it comes to pushing self-service products

-- the unfriendly form control labels, it is a matter of fact that is the design team is not involved in the production process and if the product is not tested with real users a lot of labels will be not precise and not user-friendly (eg I’ve found a label saying “number of the entitled children” I’ve asked around to some colleagues and I’ve not received a clear answer)
+- the unfriendly form control labels.
+It is a matter of fact that the design team is not involved in the production process and if the product is not tested with real users a lot of labels will be not precise and not user-friendly (eg I’ve found a label saying “number of the entitled children” I’ve asked around to some colleagues and I’ve not received a clear answer)

 Those 4 topics very often reflect how the bank sees and perceives its own products.
 To give you a better angle on what I’m talking about, I’ve found this example of an Investment Calculator in the UBS website